theokwebb/my-writeups/PearlyInterruptGates/README.md

 In the case of a stack switch (according to Section 6.12.1 Vol. 3A of the Intel manual):

-“a.
-The segment selector and stack pointer for the stack to be used by the handler are obtained from the TSS (Task State Segment) for the currently executing task.
+- “The segment selector and stack pointer for the stack to be used by the handler are obtained from the TSS (Task State Segment) for the currently executing task.
 On this new stack, the processor pushes the stack segment selector and stack pointer of the interrupted procedure.

-b.
-The processor then saves the current state of the EFLAGS, CS, and EIP registers on the new stack (see Figure 6-4 below).
+- The processor then saves the current state of the EFLAGS, CS, and EIP registers on the new stack (see Figure 6-4 below).

-c.
-If an exception causes an error code to be saved, it is pushed on the new stack after the EIP value.”
+- If an exception causes an error code to be saved, it is pushed on the new stack after the EIP value.”

 ![Screenshot12](https://github.com/theokwebb/my-writeups/blob/main/PearlyInterruptGates/Images/Screenshot12.png)